-Inspecting the first three columns of Table 4, we see that uncertainty has a negative and significant impact on banks' return on equity in all models.
-As in the previous table, uncertainty measures are based on dynamic and static inflation forecasting models, as well as the annual standard deviation of inflation.
-In models that focus on ROE, we see that the level of inflation, change in GDP, openness, bank concentration and debt to GDP ratio have no significant impact on bank returns.
-The results show that bank returns during ongoing banking crisis episodes are negatively and significantly affected at the 1 % level.
+Inspecting the first three columns of Table 3, we see that uncertainty has a negative and significant impact on banks' return on equity in all models.
+As in the previous table, uncertainty measures are based on dynamic and static inflation forecasting models as well as the annual standard deviation of inflation.
+In models that focus on ROE, we see that the level of inflation, GDP growth, openness, bank concentration and the debt to GDP ratio have no significant impact on bank returns.
+The results show that bank returns during ongoing banking crisis episodes are negatively and significantly affected at the 1% level.
 These observations complement findings reported in the literature.
-For example, Albertazzi and Gambacorta (2009) have argued that bad economic conditions would worsen the quality of the loan portfolio, generating credit losses and reduction in bank profits.
-In a similar line,
+For example, Albertazzi and Gambacorta (2009) have argued that bad economic conditions worsen the quality of banks' loan portfolio, and, therefore, generate credit losses and reduction in bank profits.
+In a similar line, Cornett et al. (2010a) have reported that banks of all size groups suffered as bank performance decreased before and during the recent financial crisis.